-Course Description: A first course in statistics for the general student.
-Description of sample data, probability theory, theoretical frequency distributions, sampling, estimation, and hypothesis testing.
-Not applicable toward a major in mathematics.
+Course Description: A first course in descriptive and inferential statistics for general students who have taken calculus.
+Topics include experimental design, sampling and sampling distributions, estimation, and hypothesis testing.
+This course also provides a basic introduction to statistical analysis in the statistical software package R. Not applicable toward a major in mathematics.